top of page

 When I first enter to compete in the National Country Dance Circuit, where do I place myself?

-First time NCDC competitors are allowed to enter Newcomer, Beginner, Intermediate, or Advanced after consulting with their event director for the best division placement that is being offered at that event.
+First time NCDC competitors are allowed to enter Newcomer, Novice, Intermediate, or Advanced after consulting with their event director for the best division placement that is being offered at that event.
 Due to the nature of the system’s flexibility, your true current division will be revealed through the process of competing—whether that means moving up, moving down, or staying in the same division.

 Why can’t I enter directly into All-Star?